centrifugal/centrifugo/docs/content/server/monitoring.md

 ./centrifugo --config=config.json
 ```

-This will eneble `/metrics` endpoint so Centrifugo instance can be monitored by your Prometheus server.
+This will enable `/metrics` endpoint so Centrifugo instance can be monitored by your Prometheus server.

 ### Graphite